bengrunfeld/study-notes/cheesemaking/cheese_science.md

 ##### Digestibility

-Aged cheeses tend to be more easily digested than fresh cheeses and milk, due to the lack of lactose adn the breakdown of protein into its samller components.
+Aged cheeses tend to be more easily digested than fresh cheeses and milk, due to the lack of lactose and the breakdown of protein into its smaller components.

 ##### Anatomy of Cheese Proteins

-A cluster of proteins in milk is called the Casein Micelle, and they float suspended in the milk.
+A cluster of proteins in milk is called the `Casein Micelle`, and they float suspended in the milk.
 There are two main groups of `caseins` - `Alpha Caseins` and `Beta Caseins`.
 Toward the outside of the clusters exists another milk protein called `Kappa Casein`.

 ##### Milk allergies